hallamlab/BLOB/README.md

 File content:

-Blob_MS_figures_v31.Rmd - RMarkdown for ann statistical and most of the graphical outputs, done in RStudio.
+Blob_MS_figures_v31.Rmd - RMarkdown for all (except network analyses and visualizations) statistical and most of the graphical outputs, done in R and RStudio.

 *.csv - different input files used in the markdown